unrealemon/Doozie_Shop_Playwright_Automation_Project/README.md

 ## Open the vs code terminal and run:
 npx playwright test --project=chromium --headed

-## This command will run the automation script in Chromium browser.
+## This command will run the automation script in Chromium browser in UI mode.